kaykhahima/dart_azampay/README.md

 // Example usage of the checkout service final res = await checkoutService.mnoPayment(request: mnoRequest);
-print(res.data); // prints out the response data
+print('mno checkout response: ${res.data}');
 ```

 ### Services

-This package allows you to use services based on your usage.
-This helps you to use only the service you need.
-For instance, you can only use the checkout service or the bill payment service.
+This package allows you to use services based on your needs.
+For instance, you can use only the checkout service or the bill payment service.

 ### Supported services